 Our balance sheet and business model are not capital intensive.
 We maintain minimal securities inventory; our assets consist largely of cash, collateralized and uncollateralized short-dated receivables and less liquid assets needed to support our business.
 Longer-term funding (equity and long-term debt) is held to support the less liquid assets and potential capital intensive opportunities.
-Total assets at March 31, 2014 were \$3.1 billion, an increase of 47.8% as compared to December 31, 2013.
-The increase in total assets was driven primarily by increases in receivables from broker-dealers, clearing organizations, customers and related broker-dealers, and increases in other assets.
-We maintain a significant portion of our assets in cash, with our cash position (which we define as cash and cash equivalents, marketable securities and unencumbered securities owned held for liquidity purposes) at March 31, 2014 of \$717.2 million.
+Total assets at June 30, 2014 were \$2.5 billion, an increase of 17.9% as compared to December 31, 2013.
+The increase in total assets was driven primarily by increases in receivables from broker-dealers, clearing organizations, customers and related broker-dealers, goodwill and other assets.
+The increase in Receivables from broker-dealers, clearing organizations, customers and related broker-dealers related to increase fails and was offset by an increase in Payables to broker-dealers, clearing organizations, customers and related broker-dealers.
+We maintain a significant portion of our assets in cash, with our cash position (which we define as cash and cash equivalents, marketable securities and unencumbered securities owned held for liquidity purposes) at June 30, 2014 of \$644.2 million.
 See "Cash Position Analysis" below for a further discussion of our cash position.

 As part of our cash management process, especially in light of the proceeds of the sale of eSpeed, we may enter into tri-party reverse repurchase agreements and other short term investments, some of which may be with Cantor.
-As of March 31, 2014, we had no reverse repurchase agreements outstanding with Cantor.
+As of June 30, 2014, we had no reverse repurchase agreements outstanding with Cantor.

 Additionally, in August 2013, the Audit Committee authorized us to invest up to \$350 million in an asset-backed commercial paper program for which certain Cantor entities serve as placement agent and referral agent.
 The program issues short-term notes to money market investors and is expected to be used from time to time as a liquidity management vehicle.
 The notes are backed by assets of highly rated banks.
 We are entitled to invest in the program so long as the program meets investment policy guidelines, including relating to ratings.
 Cantor will earn a spread between the rate it receives from the short-term note issuer and the rate it pays to us on any investments in this program.
 This spread will be no greater than the spread earned by Cantor for placement of any other commercial paper note in the program.
-As of March 31, 2014, we had \$175 million invested in the program.
+As of June 30, 2014, we had \$145 million invested in the program.